khanmustuffa11/flower_classification/README.md

 # Flower Classifier

-The aim is predict the name of flower with probability.
+The aim is to predict the name of flower with some probability.

 Frame work used is fastai.